exportsmedia/homestead-wordpress-multisite-nginx/README.md

 ### Installing

-Copy serve-multisite-subdomains.sh and serve-multisite-subdirectories.sh into the scripts/site-types folder of your Homestead repo.
+Copy wordpress-multisite-sub-domains.sh and wordpress-multisite-sub-directories.sh into the scripts/site-types folder of your Homestead folder.

 ```
 homestead/scripts/site-types/wordpress-multisite-sub-domains.sh